MiracleDevs/Paradigm.WindowsAppSDK/README.md

 ```

 ## Change log

+Version `1.0.6`
+- Added new converters and controls to Paradigm.WindowsAppSDK.Xaml.

 Version `1.0.5`
 - Adjustments in FileStorageService to create the directory if not exists when save.
 Added WindowExtensions class to Paradigm.WindowsAppSDK.Xaml.